1-2. Gun availability is a risk factor for suicide (literature reviews)

-15. ED physicians and nurses rarely counsel about lethal means restriction
+15. Emergency department physicians and nurses rarely counsel about lethal means restriction

-In one Boston emergency department, ED physicians and nurses believe they should counsel suicidal patients on lethal means restriction, but they often don’t.
+In one Boston emergency department (ED), ED physicians and nurses believe they should counsel suicidal patients on lethal means restriction, but they often don’t.
 Psychiatrists working at the ED were much more likely to ask about firearms.

-16. ED physicians and nurses do not believe lethal means restriction can prevent suicide
+16. Emergency department physicians and nurses do not believe lethal means restriction can prevent suicide

-Physicians and nurses at 8 emergency departments were surveyed about their belief concerning means restriction and whether they asked their patients about guns.
-Two thirds of nurses thought that most firearm suicide decedents would have died by another method if the firearm had not been available.
+Physicians and nurses at 8 emergency departments (n = 631) were surveyed about their practices and beliefs concerning means restriction and whether they asked their patients about guns.
+The proportion of providers who reported that they “almost always” ask suicidal patients about firearm access varied across five patient scenarios: 64% would ask a suicidal patient whose suicide plan involved firearms and 21% would ask a suicidal patient who did not have a specific plan.
+Less than half believed that most suicides are preventable; two-thirds of nurses thought that most or all firearm suicide decedents would have died by another method if the firearm had not been available.

-Betz, Marian E; Miller, Matthew; Barber, Catherine et al..
-Lethal means restriction for suicide prevention: beliefs and behaviors of emergency department providers.
-Depression and Anxiety, 2013 in press.
+Betz, Marian E; Miller, Matthew; Barber, Catherine et al. Lethal means restriction for suicide prevention: Beliefs and behaviors of emergency department providers.
+Depression and Anxiety.
+2013; 10:2013-20.

 17. Mental health providers can be trained to reduce the risk of gun suicide

-The CALM workshops were effective in improving mental health care providers’ attitudes, beliefs and skills regarding lethal means counseling.
+The Counseling on Access to Lethal Means (CALM) workshops were effective in improving mental health care providers’ attitudes, beliefs and skills regarding lethal means counseling.

-This article describes HICRC’s National Center for Suicide Prevention Training, which uses the public health approach and includes training on means restriction.
+This article describes Harvard Injury Control Research Center’s (HICRC) National Center for Suicide Prevention Training, which uses the public health approach and includes training on means restriction.